Cinnamonness/Bioinf-practice-BI/README.md

 - Make sure the Snakefile is in your working directory.
 In this example, the Snakefile should be in the practice2 directory.

-- Ensure that you have downloaded the reference [sequence.fasta](https://www.ncbi.nlm.nih.gov/nuccore/KF848938.1?report=fasta). t should be in your working directory.
+- Ensure that you have downloaded the reference [sequence.fasta](https://www.ncbi.nlm.nih.gov/nuccore/KF848938.1?report=fasta).
+It should be in your working directory.

 - Ensure you have installed [VarScan.v2.3.9.jar](https://sourceforge.net/projects/varscan/files/VarScan.v2.3.9.jar/download).
 It should be in your working directory.